 Corporate Governance Principles

-The Bank will follow the corporate governance principles as issued by the Ministry of Industry and Commerce in the Corporate Governance Code and the CBB as per the High Level Controls (HC) Module of the Rulebook.
+The Bank will follow the corporate governance principles as issued by the Ministry of Industry, Commerce and Tourism in the Corporate Governance Code and the CBB as per the High-Level Controls (HC) Module of the Rulebook.
 The principles are as follows:

 - The Bank shall be headed by an effective, collegial and informed Board.

-- The approved persons (as defined in CBB High Level Control module) must have full loyalty to the Bank.
+- The approved persons (as defined in CBB Licensing Requirements module) must have full loyalty to the Bank.

 - The Board must have rigorous controls for financial audit and reporting, internal control, and compliance with law.